ncw/gotemplate/README.md

 To use a template, first you must tell `gotemplate` that you want to use it using a special comment in your code.
 For example

-    // template "github.com/ncw/gotemplate/set" mySet(string)
+    //go:generate gotemplate "github.com/ncw/gotemplate/set" mySet(string)

-This tells `gotemplate` that you want to use the set template with the `string` type parameter and with the local name `mySet`.
+This tells `go generate` to run `gotemplate` and that you want to use the set template with the `string` type parameter and with the local name `mySet`.

-Now run `gotemplate` in your code directory with no arguments.
+Now run `go generate` in your code directory with no arguments.
 This will instantiate the template into a file called `gotemplate_mySet.go` which will provide a `mySet` type and `newmySet` and `newSizesmySet` functions to make them.

-FIXME outptut of the command goes here
+    $go generate
+    gotemplate: substituting "github.com/ncw/gotemplate/set" with mySet(string) into package main Written 'gotemplate_mySet.go'

 If you use an initial capital when you name your template instantiation then any external functions will be public.
 Eg

-    // template "github.com/ncw/gotemplate/set" MySet(string)
+    //go:generate gotemplate "github.com/ncw/gotemplate/set" MySet(string)

 Would give you `MySet`, `NewMySet` and `NewSizedMySet` instead.